dilshadparambil/Python_100.days.of.code/README.md

    - Draw a flowchart to visualize the program’s logic before coding.
    - Convert all bid inputs to integers for correct comparison:

+Use this [flowchart](assets/d9flow.png) to design your Blind Auction

 ---